 When to buy it

-Note, however, that its 27-inch version is costing 200 bucks less, so depending on your needs it may be better to afford this one and save some money, as both have basically the same features.
+Note, however, that its 27-inch version is costing 200 bucks less, so depending on your needs it may be better to afford that one and save your money, as both have basically the same features.

 You may like